-Every floor in the residence halls is staffed with 1-2 Resident Assistants (RAs), who are student para-professional members of the Residence Life staff and who are responsible for creating community in the residence halls, acting as a resource for resident students and assisting students in making the transition to college and living with others,
+Each floor in the residence has 1-2 Resident Assistants (RAs), who are student para-professional members of the Residence Life team and who are responsible for creating community in the residence halls, serving as a resource for resident students and assisting students in making the transition to college and living with others,

 What is "programming" in the residence halls?

-The Resident Student Council and Resident Assistants are responsible for planning opportunities to socialize, engage in your res hall community and learn more about your education and yourself.
+The Resident Student Council and Resident Assistants provide opportunities to socialize, engage in your residence hall community and learn more about your education and yourself.
 These programs give you the opportunity to meet new people, become acquainted with some of the resources we have and give you a chance to relax and enjoy yourself.
-Past programming has included video game tournaments, Powder Puff Football, Drive-in Movie, and Bowling and the iMPACT series of diversity programs.
+Some programs may include movie nights, floor dinners, trips to local events, etc..
 Contact your RA to make suggestions about what you would like to see happen and get involved!

 What kinds of safety precautions are being taken in the residence halls?

 The North and South Residence Halls can be accessed only with an individual electronic access Key Card which is also the student’s ID.
 Only residents who reside on campus can use their ID cards to gain access to the residence halls.
-We also utilize a “Sign-In” procedure for all guests and Resident Assistants and Public Safety Officers staff the front desks from 9pm to 7am.
-There are also monitored cameras located in the hallways, lobbies and elevators for additional security.
+We also require all guests/visitors to sign in at the front desks from 7:00 pm – 7:00 am.
+In addition,there are also monitored cameras located in the hallways, lobbies and elevators for additional security.

 What should I do if my roommate and I do not get along?